David Bowie: 1999–2012: Neoclassicist era

 Bowie, with Gabrels, created the soundtrack for Omikron: The Nomad Soul, a 1999 computer game in which he and Iman also voiced characters based on their likenesses.
 Released the same year and containing re-recorded tracks from Omikron, his album Hours featured a song with lyrics by the winner of his "Cyber Song Contest" Internet competition, Alex Grant.
 Making extensive use of live instruments, the album was Bowie's exit from heavy electronica.
 Hours and a performance on VH1 Storytellers in mid-1999 represented the end of Gabrels' association with Bowie as a performer and songwriter.
 Sessions for Toy, a planned collection of remakes of tracks from Bowie's 1960s period, commenced in 2000, but was shelved due to EMI/Virgin's lack of faith in its commercial appeal.
-Bowie and Visconti continued their collaboration, producing a new album of completely original songs instead: the result of the sessions was the 2002 album Heathen.
+Bowie and Visconti continued their collaboration, producing a new album of completely original songs instead: the result was the 2002 album Heathen.

 On 25 June 2000, Bowie made his second appearance at the Glastonbury Festival in England, playing almost 30 years after his first.
 (Note: He first played at Glastonbury in June 1971 shortly after the Hunky Dory sessions commenced.
 Performing alone, his set was warmly received.)
 The performance was released as a live album in November 2018.
 On 27 June, he performed a concert at the BBC Radio Theatre in London, which was released on the compilation album Bowie at the Beeb; this also featured BBC recording sessions from 1968 to 1972.
-Bowie and Iman's daughter, Alexandra, was born on 15 August.
 His interest in Buddhism led him to support the Tibetan cause by performing at the February 2001 and February 2003 concerts to support Tibet House US at Carnegie Hall in New York.